manhtai/manhtai.github.io/content/posts/setup-cors-for-s3-and-cloudfront.md

 >    preflight request must match an AllowedHeader element.

-We inspect the GET request that the browser makes to get the static file and observe that the request header does not include `Origin` in the first request send to CloudFront, and CloudFront does not send back `Access-Control-Allow-Origin`.
+We inspect the GET request that the browser makes to get the static files and observe that the request header does not include `Origin` in the first request send to CloudFront, and CloudFront does not send back `Access-Control-Allow-Origin` header.

-After the first request, CloudFront will cache the response header, and even if the browser send the `Origin` header next time, it still does not send back `Access-Control-Allow-Origin` header.
+After the first request, CloudFront will cache the response header, and even if the browser send the `Origin` request header next time, it still does not send back `Access-Control-Allow-Origin` response header.

-The solution is quite simple now, we create a new cache policy with `Origin` be one of the cache keys (the only different one from `Managed-CachingOptimized` policy), then the problem goes away.
+The solution is quite simple than we thought, we create a new cache policy with `Origin` be one of the cache keys (the only different one from `Managed-CachingOptimized` policy), then the problem goes away.

 This works fine if the origin number is small as in our case.